Microbiological Hazards in the Vegetable Industry - a review Robert Premier and Julia Behrsing

 1. INTRODUCTION

 Food safety is becoming an important feature of food production at all levels.
 Manycountries including Australia have began introducing quality assurance programsbased on Hazard Analysis Critical Control Points (HACCP).
 This procedure forquality assurance in the food industry has been adapted by different quality programsand modified to fit the different requirements of horticultural food production.
 Inorder to make these programs work there needs to be careful consideration of thepossible hazards associated with the consumption of the intended food.
+Microbiological hazards are a relatively new concept in horticulture and a general lackof information makes this type of hazard difficult to identify and control.

 Food poisoning outbreaks involving the consumption of vegetables and fruit are notas common as those caused by the consumption of meat products.
 Nevertheless therehave been a number of well-documented cases where whole or minimally processedvegetables/fruit have been clearly implicated.
 Furthermore, produce related outbreaksappear to be on the increase (Tauxe et al. 1997).
 Bacteria, viruses and parasites are allpotential contaminants of horticultural produce and their mode of contamination ismade possible through the very nature of plant production.
 Another complicatingfeature is the microbiology of fruit and vegetables.
 They have very high naturalbacterial populations.
 It is not uncommon to find total aerobic counts up to 108organisms per gram and the interaction of normal bacteria with human pathogens isstill unclear.

 It is the object of this review to examine the known microbiological hazards in thehorticultural industry.
 The microbiological hazards examined include bacterial, viralM parasitic.
+2. BACTERIOLOGICAL CONTAMINANTS

 Bacteria, yeasts and moulds are the predominant microflora found on horticulturalproduce.
 Random surveys of Australian produce clearly show that the bacterial load isvery high.
 The type of bacteria present may well constitute innocuous plant bacteriawith no implications in human disease.
 However, disease causing bacteria have beenlinked to a range of fresh produce.
 Bacteria can contaminate fresh produce by threeprimary routes, the soil, contaminated water or manures and direct handling byinfectious humans.

 Organisms found in soil are renowned for their resilience and longevity.
 Some arespore forming bacteria, which means that they can survive for many years.
-Soil bornehuman pathogens that have been implicated in disease outbreaks associated with theconsumption of vegetables include Bacillus cereus, Clostridium botulinum and Listeriamonocytogenous.
-2.1.1 Bacillus cereus
+Soil bornehuman pathogens that have been implicated in disease outbreaks associated with theconsumption of vegetables include Bacillus cereus, Clostridium botulinum and Listeriamonocytogenous.2.1.1 Bacillus cereus A gram positive spore forming bacterium with similarities to the Anthrax disease.
+The spores of these bacteria can be found universally in soils and can contaminate

 vegetables.
 B. cereus can grow in the absence and in the presence of oxygen.
 Upongrowth two enterotoxins are produced, one associated with diarrhoea, the otherassociated with convulsive vomiting (emetic toxin).
 The former has been linked totoxins produced from growth on vegetables.
 Growth of this bacteria is limited as moststrains cannot grow at temperatures of less than 10 °C and high level toxin productionrequires temperatures in the mid 20's.

 Outbreaks of this type of food poisoning have been documented after consumption ofcress, soy and mustard sprouts (Portnoy et al. 1976).
 In Australia, there were 5 knownfoodborne outbreaks between 1980-1995 affecting 27 people and in one of them saladand/or vegetables were implicated (Crerar et al. 1996, Table 2).
 This organism hasbeen shown to be almost universally present in grains including wheat, maize and riceand spices are often contaminated with this organism.
+2.7.2 Clostridium botulinum.

+A gram positive spore forming bacterium responsible for a highly fatal afebrileintoxication.
+The illness is not due to an infection but is due to the actions of apowerful enterotoxin that is neurotoxic when ingested.
+Humans are highly susceptibleto the actions of this toxin and the symptoms include headaches, intestinal pain,dizziness, weakness, constipation and possible paralyses.
+Death can occur by cardiacor respiratory paralysis within 3-7 days.
+The severity of the symptoms is related tothe dose of toxin ingested and the body weight.
+Clostridium botulinum spores arefound universally in soils and they have been found in a variety of vegetablesincluding asparagus, beans, carrots, celery, com. potatoes, turnips, frozen spinach,mushrooms, onion and garlic skins and cabbage (McClure et al. 1994).
+C. botulinum has been implicated in a number of outbreaks after the consumption ofprocessed vegetables (Solomon et al. 1990, D'Argenio et al. 1993).
+Consumption ofcoleslaw made from shredded cabbage was linked to symptoms of botulism.
+Thecabbage appeared to be packaged in a modified atmosphere (Soloman et al. 1990).
 Two outbreaks of C. botulinum in Italy were associated with the consumption ofroasted eggplant in oil (D'Argenio et al. 1993) and outbreaks in the US implicatedcommercially bottled chopped garlic in soybean oil (De Roever 1998).
 One outbreakhas been reported in Australia but it was not associated with any particular food type(Crerar et al. 1996).
 The toxin is produced by actively growing cells and thus thereneeds to be a favourable step for the growth of the bacteria.
 As spores requireanaerobic conditions to actively grow into toxin producing cells, this step can onlyoccur in oxygen depleted storage conditions.
 Refrigeration is also a good safeguardagainst this growth step.
 Petran et al. (1995) reported no growth of spores in cutromaine lettuce or cabbage at 4.4 or 12.7°C after 28 days storage in polyester bags.
+However, toxin production was found after 7 days and 14 days in non-ventedpackages of cabbage and lettuce respectively.
+This demonstrates the importance ofensuring that the modified atmospheres in packaged vegetables such as fresh-cuts donot become anaerobic.
+The time requirement to produce toxin at 4° C, in goodgrowth media, is about 29 to 58 days (Snyder 1996).
+2.1.3 Listeria monocytogenes.

-A gram positive to gram variable aerobic and microaerophilic non spore formingbacteria.
-It is widespread in soils throughout the world.
-However, it can also befound in a large number of animals and birds including cattle, sheep and poultry (Beuchat 1996).
+(Beuchat 1996).
 It causes the disease called listeriosis.
 Symptoms can be severe andinclude bacterial meningitis, endocarditis (inflammation of lining membrane of heart),peritonitis (inflammation of membrane lining cavity of abdomen).
 Perinatal infectionscan cause abortion or stillbirth.
 It can affect all age groups but can be fatal in neonatesand foetuses leading to extensive warnings to pregnant women as to the danger of thisdisease.
 It is also a major problem in immunosuppressed individuals.
 The prevalenceof listeriosis has been increasing worldwide.
 This increase is due to an increase in therate of predisposing factors in the community.
 These predisposing factors includeneoplastic disease, drug induced immunosuppression, alcohol abuse, diabetes mellitus,cardio-renal diseases, old age and disease induced immunosuppression i AIDS).
 Foodshave been established as a major vector for the spread of listeriosis and it is associatedwith a mortality rate of 30% in food outbreak situations.

 Some outbreaks of L. monocytogenes associated with fresh vegetables have beenreported.
 During the summer of 1979, 23 patients admitted to hospital in Boston hadsystemic L. monocytogenes infection (Ho et al. 1986).
 It was concluded that raw celery,tomatoes and lettuce contaminated with L. monocytogenes may have been responsible,although no attempt was made to isolate L. monocytogenes from the vegetables.
 Anepidemic in 1981 involving both adult (7 cases) and perinatal (34 cases) infection, waslinked to raw cabbage in coleslaw (Schlech et al. 1983).
 An investigation into thesources of the cabbage found that one farmer had used composted and fresh sheepManure.
 Two of his sheep had died of listeriosis in 1979 and 1981.
 Crerar et al. (1996)reported two outbreaks which occurred in Australia, affecting 13 people, one of whichwas linked to seafood and in the other outbreak the food vehicle was unknown.
 Recentlysix people died from eating fruit salad contaminated with L. monocytogenes in NSW,three of whom were immunocompromised (Australian Associated Press, 1999).